(Please do not "request to share". There is no hidden information).

 3. independently practice by applying mindfulness in formal meditation and in daily life.

-4. describe the benefits of meditation.
+4. describe the way and benefits of mindfulness meditation.

 4. Definition and components of mindfulness.